softwarefactory-project/DLRN/doc/source/api.rst

                             distro_hash
-repo_url        string      Full URL of the promoted repository promote_name    string      name used for the promotion timestamp       integer     Timestamp (in seconds since the epoch) user            string      user who created the promotion
+repo_url        string      Full URL of the promoted repository promote_name    string      name used for the promotion component       string      Component associated to the commit/distro hash timestamp       integer     Timestamp (in seconds since the epoch) user            string      user who created the promotion
 ==============  ==========  ==============================================================